tatey/tatey.com/_posts/2010-09-24-a-latex-default-formatting-inspired-design.markdown

 #### Updated 2010-09-24

 [Peter pointed out](http://twitter.com/riddle/status/25386100717) you can use the immediate sibling selector to not indent the first paragraph after a heading.
 I've been doing CSS for years and have never known.
 Always learning, love it.

+#### Updated 2011-04-16

+After a few months of using the LaTeX inspired design, I've switched back to my grey and green.
+You can still get access to this design in [code](https://github.com/tatey/tatey.com/tree/v8) or as a [screenshot](http://www.flickr.com/photos/tatejohnson/5621690866/lightbox/).